-Prerequisite: ENGL-0065, ENGL-0070, or ACCUPLACER® (or other appropriate placement exam)
+Prerequisite: ENGL-0065, ENGL-0070, or ACCUPLACER[®] (or other appropriate placement test)

-This course is a survey of American history from the end of the Civil War to the present.
-Emphasis is on the political, economic, cultural, social, and technological issues that arise in America's development as a global power.
+This course is a survey of American history from the end of the Civil War era to the present.
+Emphasis in on the political, economic, cultural, social, and technological issues that arise in America's development as a global power.